pandas-dev/pandas/doc/source/getting_started/install.rst

    python -c "import pandas; import pathlib; (pathlib.Path(pandas.__path__[0]) / 'py.typed').touch()"

-The existance of the py.typed file signals to type checkers that pandas is already a py.typed library.
+The existence of the py.typed file signals to type checkers that pandas is already a py.typed library.
 This makes type checkers aware of the type annotations shipped with pandas.